CesiumGS/3d-tiles/Styling/README.md

 `radians(value : Number) : Number`

-Returns the value of the number converted into radians.
+Returns the value of the number in degrees converted into radians.

 ```json
 {